nhpip/iex_history2/README.md

 `:hide_history_commands` This will prevent all calls to History.* from been saved.

 NOTE: History.x/1 is always hidden.
 Scope of `:global` will only hide them from output, otherwise they will not be saved.

+`:save_invalid_results` If set to false, the default, commands that were evaluated incorrectly will not be saved.

 `:prepend_identifiers`  If this is enabled it will prepend identifiers when a call to x = History(val) is issued.